AderemiF/COVID_BOT/README.md

 ---

-## Data 🗂 🗄
+## Data 🗂
-All COVID-19 information used are obtained from [here](https://en.wikipedia.org/wiki/COVID-19)
+All information about the COVID-19 virus used was obtained from [here](https://en.wikipedia.org/wiki/COVID-19)

 ---